 Explicit Instruction/Teacher Modeling (15 minutes)

-- Read aloud the book Owl Moon by Jane Yolen
+- Read aloud Owl Moon by Jane Yolen.

-- As you are reading, stop to pause and notice the words being used (descriptive sensory language).
+- As you are reading, stop and note the words being used (descriptive sensory language).

-- Refer back to the five senses words from the previous section and explain that writers call this type of descriptive writing “using sensory language” or words that remind us of our feelings and senses.
+- Refer back to the five senses words from the previous section and explain that writers call this type of descriptive writing “using sensory language,” or using words that remind us of our feelings and senses.